YarinGaida/Florence-2-Robustness-Analysis/README.md

 ## 🎯 Project Overview

 This project evaluates the zero-shot object detection performance and robustness of Microsoft's Florence-2-base vision-language model.
-You can view the complete implementation directly in the [Florence2_Robustness_Analysis.ipynb](./Florence2_Robustness_Analysis.ipynb) notebook.

 The analysis focuses on:
 - Quantitative object detection performance on the COCO validation dataset